 Project configuration covers:

-- Including paths to the headers of the Adaptive Vision Library package.
+- Including paths to the headers of the Aurora Vision Library package.

 - Linking with the AVL.lib library.